 - Requires a storage area that is at least 6ft high

-The quality of the Westinghouse WEC080C2X045 is compelling.
-Not only is the water heater large enough to serve a whole household, but it is also long lasting, energy efficient, and provides a steady supply of hot water.
+The quality of the Westinghouse WER040C2X045 is compelling.
+It is long lasting, energy efficient, and provides a steady supply of hot water.
 And to top it all, it has a lifetime warranty with online registration.
-So, if you have a few extra hundred dollars to spare, go for the Westinghouse WEC080C2X045.
+So, if you have a few extra hundred dollars to spare, go for the Westinghouse WER040C2X045.
 It could very well be the best water heating purchase you will ever make.

 If you’re looking for the best in hybrid water heating, the AO Smith PHPT-80 residential electric water heater makes a great fit.
 It offers everything you would expect in a hybrid water heater plus more.